Kinto/kinto/docs/configuration/production.rst

 Most default setting values in the application code base are suitable for production.

-Also, the set of settings mentionned below might deserve some review or
+Also, the set of settings mentioned below might deserve some review or
 adjustments:

 .. code-block :: ini